zhzixuan/Image-processing/README.md

 # Image-processing
-Java code of COMP7502 labs and projects
+My implementation of COMP7502 labs and projects with Java code.

 ## Lab1
 ### 1_1